-Fueled by a bit of adrenaline and straight up thirst we hiked another quarter mile until we hit a creek.
-Refills all around, we rested again, drank, and hit the trail.
+Fueled by adrenaline and an increasing thirst for water we hiked another quarter mile until we hit a creek.
+Refills all around!
+We rested again, drank, and hit the trail.
 Another half mile or so after our water break we came upon campground 90.
 I looked at Coop and just sighed.
 My feet were soaked with sweat.
-I could feel ‘em squishing around in my boots.
+I could feel ’em squishing around in my boots.
 The group agreed to check out the campground, and I made a B-line for the cove.

 When I took off my shoes and socks there was no question in my mind, I was not going any further.
 My feet looked like prunes.
 My heels and pinky toes were blistered, and two of my toe nails were ready to pop off.
 Our 12-mile hike just got 4-miles shorter.

 The campsite was an interesting one.
 We ran into an old dude who volunteered at the park and had been hiking the Great Smokies for 76 years.
 We met the Addams Family; a mom, dad, 2 son scenario.
-They were totally creepy ::snap:: ::snap:: And, we camped across from four dudes who backpacked in with two gigantic coolers, a bango, four tents, 2 hammocks, and a poopload of other gear.
-These guys hit the liquor hard and were rocking the cover songs ’til 2:30AM.
+They were totally creepy ::snap:: ::snap:: And, we camped across from four dudes who backpacked in with two gigantic coolers, a bango, four tents, 2 hammocks, and a poopload of other gear <– not a hyperbole.
+These guys hit the liquor hard and rocked cover songs ’til 2:30AM.

 As for us, we set up our tents, chopped wood, started a fire, and enjoyed s’mores…yes, s’mores.
 Thanks to the miracle of dry ice our chocolate bars and marshmallows survived the 6 hour 100° F (37.7° C) hike.
 We had dinner, smoked stogies, partook in beverages of the adult variety, then hit the hay.

-In the morning we broke camp at 7AM and were back on the trail by 8AM.
+We broke camp at 7AM and were back on the trail by 8AM.
 A mere .4 mile later we hit the 5.2 mi Lakeshore Trail where we remained until the trailhead.
 The hike on the Lakeshore trail wasn’t too bad.
-Apart from my feet (which were know moleskinned and duct taped) I didn’t have any issues.
+Apart from my feet (which were now moleskinned and duct taped) I didn’t have any issues.
 As for wildlife, we saw a chipmunk and a turtle, and thankfully no bears.